GutembergRodrigues/GutembergRodrigues/README.md

 ## About Me 🧑
 🧑‍🎓 My name is Gutemberg Rodrigues, I am a Data Analyst.
 I live in Brazil, I am 25 years old and I have a degree in Computer Science from Faculdade Católica Da Paraíba.
 At the moment, I have two postgraduate scholarships, one in Data Analysis and another in Data Science at Faculdade Anhanguera São Paulo.

-👨‍💻 I am passionate about data, data visualization, data cleansing and data processing.
-My focus is to improve my skills as a data analyst by focusing on the most commonly used tools to extract the best insights.
+👨‍💻 I am passionate about Data, Data Visualization, Data Cleansing and Data Processing.
+My focus is to Improve my Skills as a Data Analyst by Focusing on the most commonly used tools to extract the best insights.

-📂  Check out my data analysis portfolio.
+📂  Check out my Data Analysis Portfolio.
 There, you’ll find solved business cases involving data visualization, dashboard creation, exploratory data analysis and data cleansing, pre-processing and transformation projects, and more.

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="Descrição do GIF" width="400"/>